dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Get-DomainControllerObject.md

 ## DESCRIPTION
-The Get-DomainControllerObject function is used to get the domain controller object if the node is a domain controller, otherwise it return $null.
+The Get-DomainControllerObject function is used to get the domain controller object if the node is a domain controller, otherwise it returns $null.

 ## EXAMPLES